Connectivity

 You can find your host devices internal LAN address by running ipconfig

-within command prompt (ip addr
+within command prompt or ip addr

 / ifconfig

-will work on Linux using terminal)
+will work on Linux within the shell session.

 External Port Forwarding